CCCU TRAINING IN

 Continuing Education Units

 CEUs meet Utah DOPL/licensure requirements for Psychologists, Professional Counselors, and Substance Abuse Counselors.
 CEUs have been approved by the Utah Chapter of the NASW (Social Workers).
-Hours may be counted toward requirements for certification in Psychodrama and recertification for Certified Group Psychotherapists.
+Hours may be counted toward requirements for certification in Psychodrama.
 A Saturday session is 6 training hours, a semester is 24 training hours and a year is 48 training hours.
 The Summer Intensive Residential is 21 hours.

 Previous training in psychodrama is not required.
 These sessions are for anyone from first time attendee to master trainer.
 They are designed to systematically and sequentially introduce one to the method but all sessions are designed to stand alone so that attendance at all sessions is not required.